Auto Trader vans

 Alternative insurance policies

-If extending your van insurance isn’t the best option for you financially or in terms of cover, there are alternative ways to make sure that your tools are protected should happen.
+If extending your van insurance is not an option for you, there are other ways to make sure your tools are protected.

 One option is public liability insurance.
 Depending on the exact terms of the policy, this can cover your tools against both third party damage and theft.
-A great advantage of liability insurance is that you may also be covered for accidental damage too - it is certainly worth asking your insurer whether or not that is something they cover!
+An advantage of public liability insurance is you may be covered for accidental damage too.
+It is worth asking your insurer whether that is something they cover.
 Alternatively, you could consider tradesman insurance.
 This is a specialist type of business insurance designed exclusively for, you guessed it, tradesmen.
-This type of insurance policy can be tailored to suit an individual’s requirements, so could include buildings cover, cover for tools, equipment and stock alongside the usual features such as public liability and professional indemnity.
+This type of insurance policy can be tailored to suit your requirements.
+Examples of what it could include are: - Buildings cover - Cover for tools - Equipment and stock.

 Related Topics